yuki24/shoelace-rails/README.md

 ## Installation

-This document assumes that you use the [webpacker](https://github.com/rails/webpacker) gem.
+This document assumes that you use the [`webpacker`](https://github.com/rails/webpacker) or the [`jsbundling-rails`](https://github.com/rails/jsbundling-rails) gem.
 You may have to tweak the examples here if you do not use it.
 However, the principle here should be the same regardless of the JS bundler you use.

 Add this line to your application's Gemfile: